wildlifetrusts/nextdoornature/content/pages/privacy-policy.md

 ## Privacy Policy

+_Please note: Our privacy policy is updated periodically, and it is advised that you check back for updates regularly.
+Any changes will replace all previous versions and will be in force from the date of publication.
+Last updated: March 2023_

 ### 1. Who are we?

 The Wildlife Trusts are a movement of more than 800,000 members, 40,000 volunteers, 2,000 staff and 600 trustees, from a wide range of backgrounds and all walks of life.